Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 3

 we obtain the conditional probability

 for all $a_{11} < - m_2$.
-The result follows by observing that the probability to be estimated is smaller than the sum of the three probabilities in \eqref{eq:good-1}--\eqref{eq:good-3}. \end{proof} \\ \\ With Lemma~\ref{lem:walks-good} in hands, we are now ready to prove that the conditional probability given that the initial configuration is sparse that an inner path lasts more than $2 \sqrt K$ units of time is small when the scaling parameter $K$ is large and the payoff $a_{11}$ is small. \begin{lemma} -- Let $\ep > 0$ and $a_{12} < 0$.
-Then
+The result follows by observing that the probability to be estimated is smaller than the sum of the three probabilities in \eqref {eq:good-1}--\eqref{eq:good-3}. \end{pf}

+With Lemma~\ref{lem:walks-good} in hand, we are now ready to prove that the conditional probability given that the initial configuration is sparse, that an inner path lasts more than $2 \sqrt K$ units of time is small when the scaling parameter $K$ is large, and the payoff $a_{11}$ is small.